Car Seat Safety in Canada for 2026: Your Essential Guide to Infant vs. Convertible Choices

 When should my child switch from an infant car seat to a convertible car seat?

-Transition when your child reaches the maximum height or weight limit specified in the infant seat's manual—typically 22-35 lbs, though some go higher.
-Always check your specific seat's guidelines.
-Many parents skip infant seats and start with a convertible from birth.
+Switch when your child reaches the maximum height or weight limit in the infant seat's manual — typically 22–35 lbs, though some seats go higher.
+Check your specific seat, not a general age guideline.
+Starting with a convertible from birth is equally safe and more cost-effective.

 What's the difference between LATCH and seatbelt installation?

-Both are equally safe when used correctly per your car seat and vehicle manuals.
-LATCH uses lower anchors; seatbelt uses your vehicle's belt.
-The key is a secure installation where the seat doesn't move more than one inch.
-Some vehicles have weight limits for LATCH, so check your manuals.
+Both are equally safe when used correctly — Transport Canada confirms this.
+LATCH uses your vehicle's lower anchors; seatbelt uses your car's existing belt.
+Either method must result in less than one inch of movement.
+Some vehicles have LATCH weight limits in forward-facing mode, so check both your vehicle and car seat manuals.

 How long should my child stay rear-facing?